Honeysuckle, Apollo 11 & TV from the Moon

 The Australian movie “The Dish”, released in 2000, tells the story of how the TV from the Moon was received by CSIRO’s 64 metre Parkes Radio Telescope.

-While ‘The Dish’ was just a movie (and an enjoyable one at that!), all who watched it will have been left with the impression that Parkes was the sole source of TV from the Moon.
+While ‘The Dish’ was just a movie (and a very enjoyable one at that!), all who watched it will have been left with the impression that Parkes was the sole source of TV from the Moon.

 That is not correct.